Australian Government Bureau of Meteorology

 Flinders River downstream of Richmond:

-Elevated river levels are occurring along the Flinders River downstream of Richmond.
-Major flooding is likely at Walkers Bend.
+River levels are elevated along the Flinders River downstream of Richmond.
+Major flooding is occurring at Walkers Bend.

-The Flinders River at Walkers Bend is currently at 5.77 m and steady, with moderate flooding.
+The Flinders River at Walkers Bend is currently at 8.41 m and rising, with major flooding.

-The Flinders River at Walkers Bend is likely to exceed the major flood level (8.00 m) from Sunday.
-Further rises are likely as upstream flows arrive.
-Forecasts will be updated as upstream peaks are observed.
+The Flinders River at Walkers Bend is expected to remain above the major flood level (8.00 m) into next week.
+Further rises are possible as upstream flows arrive.

 Flood Safety Advice: